 AdviseStream’s features are intended to make the evaluation transmission process paperless and transparent, but this tool is NOT meant to replace the proactive and personalized conversations you should have with your prospective writers.
 You are expected to explicitly ask your evaluator about their ability and willingness to write on your behalf.
 Evaluators have the ability to decline your request for an evaluation; if they do decline, their name will automatically be removed from your list of planned writers.

-NOTE: Applicants from the Tandon School of Engineering, NYU Abu Dhabi, and NYU Shanghai campuses will follow the steps below to request letters of evaluation and monitor their receipt:
+NOTE: Applicants from the Tandon School of Engineering, NYU Abu Dhabi, and NYU Shanghai campuses should consult with campus representatives to understand the steps for requesting letters of evaluation and monitoring their receipt.

 Letters of evaluation can be submitted to the Preprofessional Adevising Center at any time.
 When possible, we recommend that they be sent to Preprofessional Advising (via AdviseStream) by May 15 of your application year.
 This timeline allows the Committee adequate time to review evaluations and include this material in your Committee Letter.

 While Preprofessional Advising and the AdviseStream system will continue to accept letters beyond May 15th, this "deadline" was created purposefully.
 The Prehealth Committee on Evaluations will not begin to finalize your Committee Letter of Evaluation until all anticipated letters of evaluation have been submitted on your behalf, so please determine an agreeable submission date directly with your letter writers based on your application time frame.
 Waiting for an overdue letter may impact the Committee's ability to complete its evaluation and transmit your documents to your health professional schools.